itsaxat7479/E-Book-System---OOAD/README.md

-# E-Commerce-System---OOAD

-# E-Commerce System - OOAD
+# E-Commerce System - OOAD and Requirements

 ## 1. Introduction

-This document provides the Object-Oriented Analysis and Design (OOAD) for the e-commerce system.
-It covers the essential components and design considerations for developing a robust and scalable e-commerce platform.
+This document provides the Object-Oriented Analysis and Design (OOAD) for the e-commerce system, including detailed hardware and software requirements essential for development and deployment.

 ## 2. Functional Requirements